You may ask to have your entry removed

 You tell us in writing that you wish to have your entry removed

 You can write to us at any time, by letter or email, and ask to be removed from the Register.
+You can also elect to be removed from the register at the time you renew your annual practising certificate.
 This is called ‘voluntary removal’.
 Approaching us to have your entry removed, rather than replying to a request to have your entry removed, means that section 142 of the Act applies, instead of section 144.
 Section 142 does not give you the right to apply to have your entry restored.

 If you are removed from the Register under section 142 of the Act, and wish to return to the Register at a later date, you will need to apply for registration.